The Other Benefits of Botox

 How do I know if I should get Botox?

-As medical spa professionals, we will happily consult on the cosmetic applications of Botox.
-But we do believe that knowledge is power, so consult with your primary care provider to discuss any other medical treatments for Botox.
+Talk to a trusted provider and schedule a consultation on the cosmetic applications of Botox.
+We believe that knowledge is power, so you may also consult with your primary care provider to discuss any other medical treatments for Botox.

 Know your goals.
 What are you trying to achieve with Botox?
 Are the wrinkles or fine lines you’re trying to get rid of noticeable when your face is resting, or when you’re making an expression?
 This is worth noting because it could determine if injectables or fillers are right for you.